 FHIM Usage

-FHIM has evolved into a comprehensive model that has successfully integrated with and uses model-driven health tools to generate implementation standards and healthcare domains in the Clinical Document Architecture (CDA) and National Information Exchange Model.
-To date, FHIM has successfully modeled nearly 85 percent of all the exchanged healthcare information types.
+FHIM has evolved into a comprehensive model that has successfully integrated with and uses model-driven health tools to generate implementation artifacts (including guides and standards) and healthcare domains in the Clinical Document Architecture (CDA) and National Information Exchange Model.
+To date, FHIM has successfully modeled nearly 85 percent of all the exchanged healthcare information .

 The FHIM Model Driven Architecture (MDA) Implementation Process Guide, available at FHIM’s official website (http://fhims.org/content/420A62FD03B6_root.html) illustrates how implementers and users can reuse FHIM contents and classes of data to create implementation guides for specific interoperability standards using a generic or logical set of constraints.